Lending & housebuilding

 Wales Housing completions - quarterly (data not collected during Covid-19)

-The number of completions in the first two quarters of 2023/24 combined stood at 2108.
+The cumulative number of completions in the three quarters of 2023 presently stands at 3,652.

-• Moreover, it is the lowest ever combined total of these two quarters since records began in 1974-75.
+• These latest fugures are the lowest total number of dwellings completed in these three quarters since data collection began in 1974.*

 (There is a gap in data collection due to Covid-19)